prestodb/presto/presto-docs/src/main/sphinx/overview/concepts.rst

 ^^^^^^^^^

 Presto executes ANSI-compatible SQL statements.
-When the Presto documentation refers to a statement, it are refering to statements as defined in the ANSI SQL standard which consists of clauses, expressions, and predicates.
+When the Presto documentation refers to a statement, it is referring to statements as defined in the ANSI SQL standard which consists of clauses, expressions, and predicates.